School of Medicine

 The research pathway is an important part of your undergraduate medical training.
 Engaging with research will enhance your opportunities both during your time at Keele and going forward into clinical practice.

 There are numerous opportunities during your degree to take part in and engage with research during your degree, including:

-Student Selected Components, in Years 1, 3 and 5;
+Student Selected Components, in all five years;

 Intercalated Degrees, typically on completion of Year 2 or 4;